 Other writers have created memorable characters who solve mysteries with reason.
 But Arthur Conan Doyle’s Sherlock Holmes is the detective who has truly captured the world’s imagination.

-To celebrate the anniversary of Arthur Conan Doyle‘s birthday, I thought I would put together 10 things writers can learn from the world’s most famous detective.
+To celebrate the anniversary of Arthur Conan Doyle‘s birthday (he was born 22 May 1859, and died 7 July 1930), I thought I would put together 10 things writers can learn from the world’s most famous detective.

 10 Elementary Tips For Writers From Sherlock Holmes